 - Save—Saves your new setting (even if the parent setting changes).

 - Give your users tips for creating a strong password.

 From the Admin console Home page, go to Reports.

 - Do either of the following:

-- To see password strength listed by user, go to ReportsUser reportsAccounts.
+- To examine password strength listed by user, go to ReportsUser reportsAccounts.
 Learn more about Account reports.

-- To see password strength information in graph form, go to ReportsApps ReportsAccounts.
+- To examine password strength information in graph form, go to ReportsApps ReportsAccounts.